kailash-manasarovar/statement/docs/timeline/2024/april.md

     - I felt then, and now to a lesser extent, extremely absent-minded and forgetful, as if there was literally no space for any more information.
     - Was I close to cracking and having a nervous breakdown?
     - I believe this is highly likely.
-    - Although the anxiety I experienced never approached the intense PTSD I had experienced as a child after sexual violence, and after the 2016 report to the Met which ironically was also to do with more recent sedated rape I didn't know about, I do remember shaking, and not being able to perform simple tasks, and I couldn't think or speak clearly at all.
+    - Although the anxiety I experienced never approached the intense PTSD I had experienced as a child after sexual violence, or after the 2016 report to the Met which ironically was also to do with more recent sedated rape I didn't know about, I do remember shaking, and not being able to perform simple tasks, and I couldn't think or speak clearly at all.
     - My shoulders, arms, and hands ached.
     - I wonder if another [*distraction* event](../../crimes/poisoning.md#distraction-techniques-before-application) happened on my way to the Alicante offices.